usc-isi-i2/Social-Viz/src/Chen Qian/schema/readMe.txt

 2             10              5
 4             2               0

-We do not consider node 1 and 3 here cause they are also clusters.
+We do not consider node 1 and 3 here cause they are already clusters.
 But they should also appear in the nodes json array.

 Then we can conclude that